davide-marino00/PBI_DOCS/refac.md

 			    )
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate the cumulative sales amount up to a selected month in a report or visual.
+- **DAX Explanation (Generated):** This DAX expression is designed to calculate the cumulative sales amount up to a selected month in a reporting visual.
 Here’s a breakdown of what it does in simple business terms:

 1. **Identify the Selected Month**: The expression starts by determining which month is currently selected in the visual.
 It uses the `MAX` function to find the highest month number from the 'DimDate' table, which represents the month currently being viewed or filtered.

 2. **Calculate Cumulative Sales**: The main goal of this measure is to calculate the total sales amount from the beginning of the year up to and including the selected month.

-3. **Use of CALCULATE**: The `CALCULATE` function is used to modify the context in which the sales amount is summed.
-It allows for more complex calculations by changing the filters applied to the data.
+3. **Use of CALCULATE**: The `CALCULATE` function is used to modify the context in which the sales data is being evaluated.
+It allows us to change the filter context to include only the relevant months.

-4. **Filtering the Date Context**: Inside the `CALCULATE`, there is a `FILTER` function that adjusts the context to include all months from the start of the year up to the selected month.
-The `ALLSELECTED` function ensures that any other filters applied to the 'DimDate' table are respected, but it removes any filters that would limit the months to only those currently visible.
+4. **Filtering the Date Table**: Inside the `CALCULATE`, there is a `FILTER` function that adjusts the context of the 'DimDate' table.
+It uses `ALLSELECTED` to consider all the months that are currently selected in the visual, but it only includes those months where the month number is less than or equal to the selected month.
+This means it sums up sales for all months from January up to the selected month.

-5. **Summing Sales Amount**: Finally, the `SUM` function adds up the `SalesAmount` from the `vw_Timesheet` table for all the months that meet the criteria set by the filter.
+5. **Summing Sales Amount**: Finally, the `SUM` function is applied to the 'SalesAmount' column from the 'vw_Timesheet' table, which adds up all the sales amounts that meet the criteria set by the filters.

-In summary, this DAX measure calculates the total sales from the beginning of the year up to the month that is currently selected in the visual, allowing users to see cumulative sales performance over time.
+In summary, this DAX measure calculates the total sales from the start of the year up to the month that the user has selected in the report, allowing businesses to see how sales are accumulating over time.

 **`MSR_Cumulative_Revenue`**